How we are helping

 Objective 1: Generating sustainable, inclusive growth and employment

-Australian aid is engaging the public and private sectors to address constraints to sustainable and inclusive economic growth and job creation through increased trade and investment, improved agricultural productivity and market development, and water resource management.
+Australian aid is engaging the public and private sectors to address constraints to increased trade and investment, improved agricultural productivity and market opportunities, and water resource management.

 Generating sustainable, inclusive economic growth and employment in Pakistan

 Objective 2: Investing in Pakistan’s people with a focus on women and girls

 Australia is providing support to provincial governments to deliver nutrition, education and gender-based violence services, with a particular focus on women and girls.
-Accelerating progress in these areas will enable Pakistan to make faster progress in economic growth and job creation and contribute to Pakistan's stability.
+Accelerating progress in these areas will promote economic growth and contribute to Pakistan's stability.

 Investing in Pakistan's people with a focus on women and girls

 Australia's support to Pakistan is underpinned by three important cross-cutting themes — women's empowerment, good governance and stability.
 We recognise that progress in these areas is critical to Pakistan's ability to realise its development and economic objectives.
 All our investments address these issues in our policy approaches and delivery.